mutse/openai-learning/README.md

 ## License

 This project is licensed under the MIT License.
-See the ![LICENSE)(LICENSE) file for details.
+See the [LICENSE)(LICENSE) file for details.